‘Shattered’ tourism industry calls for immediate €1bn injection

 It would be at least 2023 or maybe 2024 before the sector would reach 2019 levels again, even under an optimistic scenario.

 Itic also called for a reduction to 5 per cent of the sector’s VAT rate, from its current level of 13.5 per cent.
-It also wants the 2 metre social distancing rule to be relaxed to 1 metre in tourism businesses to boost capacity, and an end to the 14-day quarantine period for incoming travellers.
+It also wants the two metre social distancing rule to be relaxed to one metre in tourism businesses to boost capacity, and an end to the 14-day quarantine period for incoming travellers.

 “We are hoping for just a recession and not a depression,” said Mr O’Mara Walsh.
 “We recognise that Covid-19 is a public health crisis first and foremost.
 But the quarantine has effectively hung a closed sign over the whole country as far as tourism is concerned.”